Roger Warren

 Davenport Police Express Frustration

-Nine months after finding Roger Warren’s body, Davenport police expressed frustration with the investigation; they believed they knew who killed Roger, but because they lacked concrete evidence, felt little could be done.
+Nine months after finding Roger Warren’s body, Davenport police expressed frustration with the investigation; they believed they knew who killed him, but felt little could be done because they lacked concrete evidence.

 “It makes you feel like your hands are tied,” Lt.
 James Van Fossen, head of nightside detectives, said in a Quad-City Times article published in May 1980.
 “You reach a point where you’re relatively certain you know who did it, but due to the laws of the land you cannot arrest him.”